Polycystic kidney disease

 Diagnosis may be suspected from one, some, or all of the following: new onset flank pain or red urine; a positive family history; palpation of enlarged kidneys on physical exam; an incidental finding on abdominal sonogram; or an incidental finding of abnormal kidney function on routine lab work (BUN, serum creatinine, or eGFR).
 Definitive diagnosis is made by abdominal CT exam.

 Complications include hypertension due to the activation of the renin–angiotensin–aldosterone system (RAAS), frequent cyst infections, urinary bleeding, and declining renal function.
 Hypertension is treated with angiotensin converting enzyme inhibitors (ACEIs) or angiotensin receptor blockers (ARBs).
 Infections are treated with antibiotics.
 Declining renal function is treated with renal replacement therapy (RRT): dialysis and/or transplantation.
-Management from the time of the suspected or definitive diagnosis is by a board-certified nephrologist.
+Management from the time of the suspected or definitive diagnosis is by an appropriately trained doctor.

 Signs and symptoms

 Signs and symptoms include high blood pressure, headaches, abdominal pain, blood in the urine, and excessive urination.
 Other symptoms include pain in the back, and cyst formation (renal and other organs).